jakemraz/cdk-admin-infra/README.md

 ### UserStack
 This stack manages IAM users.
 You can add user with `addUser` method.
+MUST NOT change the initial password at cdk after adding a user.
+It causes to change the password.
 ```typescript
 this.addUser('userid', '#Asdf12345', this.groupDeveloper, anothergroup, ...);
 ```